How to Create Animated Typing Effect on WordPress

 So if you wonder how you can achieve the same effect, read on.
 I will explain it in this article.
 It is quite easy.

 I did it using a plugin.
-I used the plugin called Typed JS, but there is also another plugin for this, Typing Effect, and that one does the same job.
+I used the plugin called Typed JS: A typewriter style animation, but there is also another plugin for this, Typing Effect, and that one does the same job.
 But I will explain how the Typed JS plugin works, as that is what I have used in my case.

-In the plugin settings you have various options.
-Enter your text that you want to animate into the “Strings” field and click on the + button next to this field to add more strings.
+As you can see, you have there various options.
 In my case I have 2 strings: “New Business Divi Child Theme” and “Ready for Download Right Now”.

 Then you have there some timing settings.
 If you want the animation to be slow, enter a high number like 300.
 And if you want it fast, enter a low number like e.g. 10.
 Just play with these numbers and see what works for you.

-When you will have everything set up, to insert your animated text to Divi (or any other theme), just copy the shortcode and paste it where you want to have it.
+To insert your animated text to Divi (or any other theme), just insert the shorcode where you want to have it.
 If you use Divi, ideally place it into a code or text module.
 However, in my case I inserted the shortcode into a fullwidth header module’s content field.
 I also disabled it for mobile by cloning my header module and disabling the version without the shortcode for mobile devices.

 Finally, I’d like to invite you to check out my other article that briefly reviews Divi, just in case you are using a different theme and would like to find out more about Divi.